Ape1100/account-deletion-info/index.md

 3. Confirm your choice.

-If you have any issues, please contact us at contact@quantumnovitas.com .
+If you have any issues, please contact us at <a href="mailto:contact@quantumnovitas.com?subject=Inquiry&body=Hello Quantum Novitas,">Email Us</a>
+ .

 Your data will be permanently deleted from our servers.